 After surging by 124% for the year to date, some pundits are claiming that intermediate gold miner Kirkland Lake Gold Ltd. (TSX:KL) is overvalued.
-While the miner?s gains have been extraordinary, there are signs that Kirkland Lake has further gains ahead because the market has failed to adequately recognize the true potential of its core assets.
+While the miner’s gains have been extraordinary, there are signs that Kirkland Lake has further gains ahead because the market has failed to adequately recognize the true potential of its core assets.
+Now what?
+Gold’s recent sharp appreciation because of tensions on the Korean Peninsula is certainly a key reason for Kirkland Lake’s latest marked increase in value but it is not the only reason.
+The late 2016 business combination with Newmarket Gold Inc. brought together…

 To keep reading, enter your email address or login below.